Oxford Experimental Psychology

 Research in EP benefits from strong links with other University departments and institutes.
 Some researchers are partly based at the Nuffield Department of Clinical Neurology, and in particular the Oxford Centre for Functional MRI of the Brain (fMRIB), a world-leading brain imaging centre with access to 3T and 7T MRI facilities.
 EP is also closely linked to the Department of Psychiatry, which provides access to clinical populations, and also houses the Oxford Centre for Human Brain Activity (OHBA), which provides access to facilities for Magnetoencephalographic (MEG) recordings.
 Internally, the Oxford Centre for Cognitive Neuropsychology conducts patient research in conjunction with multimodal brain imaging.

 The department was founded in 1898 and has a long and prestigious history.
-Key figures in the history of Psychology taught at Oxford, including Donald Broadbent, Jerome Bruner, Anne Treisman, Larry Weiskrantz, Alan Cowey, and Richard Passingham.
+Key figures in the history of Psychology taught at Oxford, including Donald Broadbent, Jerome Bruner, Anne Treisman, Larry Weiskrantz, Sue Iversen, Alan Cowey, Dorothy Bishop and Dick Passingham.
 EP is fortunate to be home to a number of current world-leading research groups, and continues to be among the top-ranked Psychology departments worldwide.